ClickCease

 Preventing mold growth starts with finding and fixing moisture sources.
 Check places like basements, bathrooms, and kitchens for leaks in plumbing or roofs, and repair them quickly.
 Use dehumidifiers to lower humidity inside your house, which is especially important in Alabama’s humid climate.
 The Environmental Protection Agency (EPA) suggests keeping indoor humidity between 30% and 50% to reduce mold.
 Managing moisture well protects your real estate property from mold issues.

-Improving Ventilation and Air Quality: Key Preventative Measures
+Improving Ventilation and Air Quality: Key Preventive Measures

 Environmental Factors Specific to Alabama Climates and Their Impact on Mold Growth